-The importance as a risk management tools is often something that is overlooked however it is a prerequisite to the success of your trading career.
-Trading planning ahead and knowing what risk management tools to implement when, is the essence of managing your trading portfolio.
+The importance as a risk management tool is often something that is overlooked; however, it is a prerequisite to the success of your trading career.
+Planning ahead and knowing what risk management tools to implement is the essence of managing your trading portfolio.

 Do not fall into the trap of entering your trades blindly or with a gambling attitude: you may enter one or two lucky strikes; however, emotions begin to dictate your trades and eventually this will cause you to endure painful losses.

-There are endless benefits for investors when using the OCO orders as a risk management tool, for instance when markets are experiencing price gaps as well as sharp price movements that happen in an unplanned trading environment.
-These instances can result in failure to open a position on one predefined level, therefor pre-setting the OCO order will be your solution to these occasions.
+There are endless benefits for investors when using the OCO orders as a risk management tool.
+For instance, when markets are experiencing price gaps as well as sharp price movements that occur in an unplanned trading environment, a trader may fail to open a position on one predefined level.
+Pre-setting the OCO order will be your solution to these occasions.

 How to use One Cancels the Other?

 Setting One Cancels the Other Order

-Locate the desired instrument on the Dealing Rate Table in the desired column, buy or sell.
+Locate the desired instrument, settle on buy or sell.
 Right-click the instrument and choose Entry OCO.